haskell/cabal/CONTRIBUTING.md

 We use automated whitespace convention checking.
 Violations can be fixed by running [fix-whitespace](https://hackage.haskell.org/package/fix-whitespace).
 If you push a fix of a whitespace violation, please do so in a _separate commit_.
+For convenience, `make whitespace` will show violations and `make fix-whitespace` will fix them, if the `fix-whitespace` utility is installed.

 ## Other Conventions